NeuralLog/specs/10-security-model.md

 NeuralLog implements a true zero-knowledge encryption model through the TypeScript Client SDK:

+- **Key Hierarchy**:
+  - **Master Secret**: Derived from tenant ID and recovery phrase, never stored
+  - **Master KEK**: Derived from Master Secret, used to encrypt/decrypt Operational KEKs
+  - **Operational KEKs**: Versioned keys used for actual data encryption/decryption
+  - **Log Keys**: Derived from Operational KEKs, specific to each log

+- **KEK Versioning**:
+  - Support for multiple KEK versions (active, decrypt-only, deprecated)
+  - Secure key rotation without re-encrypting existing data
+  - Version information stored with encrypted data

 - **Client-Side Encryption**:
   - All encryption happens client-side via the TypeScript Client SDK
   - Log names and log data are both encrypted before transmission
-  - Encryption keys are derived from API keys and never leave the client
+  - Encryption keys are derived from the key hierarchy and never leave the client
   - Search tokens are generated client-side for searchable encryption

 - **Data in Transit**: